 Select a singular or multi-layered DR option, based on the Objectives defined

 Assign project goals, along with detailed disaster simulations

-By partnering with the right cloud migration provider, along with a deep awareness of disaster recovery alternatives, you could find a solution that’s right for your business and – at the end of the day – for your customers.
+By partnering with the right Cloud migration provider, along with a deep awareness of Cloud services and disaster recovery alternatives, you could find a solution that’s right for your business and – at the end of the day – for your customers.